utsur0/clientele/README.md

 *(noun) cli·en·tele |  \ ,klī-ən-ˈtel \  |  Clients Collectively.*

-Personally I was unsatisfied with clientside modpacks for Fabric/Quilt so I integrated some of the best into one pack.
+Personally I was unsatisfied with clientside modpacks for Fabric/Quilt so I integrated some of the best in one pack.

 Introducing a **clientside** modpack for all fabric/quilt clientele bundling over 90+ mods together bringing QoL improvements in performance, functionality, and visuals.